geotools/geotools/docs/user/library/coverage/multidim.rst

 		<version>${geotools.version}</version>
 	</dependency>

-The Grib module only loads the Unidata libraries associated to the Grib format and it internally calls the NetCDF reader for accessing the data.
-For this reason the example above can be used also for Grib data.
+The GRIB module only loads the Unidata libraries associated with the GRIB format and it internally calls the NetCDF reader for accessing the data.
+For this reason the example above can also be used for GRIB data.